mojs/mojs.github.io/README.md

 ## Get started
 * Run `npm i` to install all dependencies
-* Run `npm run dev` to run the projet locally at `http://localhost:8080`, your browser will open the URL automatically
+* Run `npm run dev` to run the project locally at `http://localhost:8080`, your browser will open the URL automatically

 ## Deploy
 * Run `npm run build`